-Bone is a dynamic connective tissue, the renewal of which is governed by two large specialised cell groups: osteoblasts and osteoclasts.
+Bone is a dynamic connective tissue, the renewal of which is governed by two large specialized cell groups: osteoblasts and osteoclasts.
 The first are responsible for the formation and mineralisation of new bone tissue, and the second for resorption of old or damaged bone structures.
 When the activity of these two cells groups is in balance, bone remodelling takes place smoothly.

 However, this resorption-formation cycle undergoes significant variations over a lifetime.
 Up till the age of 21 or so, while the body is growing, osteoblasts are the more active of the two.
 The skeleton progressively builds bone until it eventually reaches peak bone mass, the extent of which depends on a combination of genetics, participation in sport and diet.
 Over the next ten years, bone mass stabilises before starting to gradually decline with age under the pressure of osteoclasts.